WestPeakResearch/WestPeakWebsite/src/content/Team/Terence-Cheung/index.md

 ---
 type: "team"
 name: "Terence Cheung"
-degree: "Bachelor of Commerce - General | Year 1"
+degree: "Bachelor of Commerce - General | Year 2"
-position: "Junior Analyst"
+position: "Senior Analyst"
 management: "False"
 research: ["DDS_Terence_Cheung.pdf"]
 headshot: terence.jpg

 ---

-Terence is a first year commerce student intending to specialize in Finance and Accounting, while striving to have a Concentration in Business Law.
-Through joining WestPeak, he hopes to develop skills in quantitative modelling, experience stock pitch competitions, and create personal and professional networks.
-Moreover, he is interested in how money can be an instrument of change throughout society.
+Terence is a second-year Commerce student intending to specialize in Finance with a minor in Data Science.
+This fall, he is completing an internship with Good News Ventures.
+Through WestPeak, Terence has expanded his interest in the capital markets and is excited to join the consumer retail team.

-During his free time, Terence enjoys working out, browsing upcoming Lego sets, and spending time with his friends and family.
+In his free time, Terence enjoys working out, hiking, skiing, and watching diorama videos.